Teach Me

 Dr. Sagar commented on the many dangers of secondhand smoke, including lung cancer.
 “Exposure to secondhand smoke can lead to ear infections, severe respiratory infections, asthma and harm to the heart and blood vessels.
 It can also increase the risk of lung cancer.”
 There are about 7,000 chemicals in tobacco smoke and studies have shown that about 150 of these are dangerous carcinogens or chemicals.

-The Centers for Disease Control and Prevention (CDC) estimates that lung cancer kills more than 150,000 people in the U.S. each year, and that lung cancer caused by secondhand smoke causes nearly 3,400 nonsmoker deaths per year.
+The Centers for Disease Control and Prevention (CDC) estimates that lung cancer kills more than 150,000 people in the United States each year, and that lung cancer caused by secondhand smoke causes nearly 3,400 nonsmoker deaths per year.
 The CDC also estimates that secondhand smoke exposure has led to the deaths of about 2.5 million nonsmokers in the last half century.

 How is secondhand smoke different from being a smoker?